 Don’t cram all the revision in one day.
 Do a few questions per day and of course, nearer to the UCAT or BMAT, do try to do the whole thing under timed conditions.

 The same applies to IB revision.

 - Remember quality, not quantity.

 In those time chunks that you allocate to a subject, don’t focus on getting through as many questions as you can, but getting it correct.
 Try to get to the crux of why you got a question wrong, as a similar framework or thinking approach can be utilised for other questions.
-Good resources for these would be the UKCAT and BMAT question banks offered by 6med, the UKCAT ninja and BMAT ninja respectively.
-You might also want to enrol yourself in a 6med UKCAT/BMAT crash course to get some guidance and top tips.
+Good resources for these would be the UCAT and BMAT question banks offered by 6med, the UCAT ninja and BMAT ninja respectively.
+You might also want to enrol yourself in a 6med UCAT/BMAT crash course to get some guidance and top tips.